Course Name: Skyway Golf Course at Lincoln Park West

 Hole Descriptions: Building golf courses on old landfills is definitely in vogue, especially around New York City, where space is limited and demand for good golf is always high.
 Within 15 miles of Skyway, there are three other landfill courses (Ferry Point, Bayonne, and Liberty National) that have opened to great acclaim over the last few decades.
 What makes Skyway unique amongst the courses listed above is that it’s only 9 holes, but also that it’s accessible and affordable to the public.
 This alone is commendable and I sincerely hope this model succeeds and serves as a precedent for other cities looking to promote urban golfing.

-While the conditioning is generally excellent and the cost affordable, I do think Skyway runs into problems architecturally due its limited amount of space.
+While the conditioning is generally excellent and the cost affordable, I do think Skyway runs into problems architecturally due to its limited amount of space.
 I don’t know for certain, but I imagine the layout is only about 40, maybe 50 acres, which is an awfully small property, even for 9 holes.
 When architects are given such land, there are several ways to ameliorate the issue, including incorporating doglegs, reducing par, shortening green-to-teebox walks, or simply making the course shorter.
 Old school designers Walter Travis and Donald Ross did this flawlessly at places like Cape Arundel and Wannamoisett, but Grossman and Case did none of the above and conserved space by creating holes that are tight and blind.
 This is problematic and the resultant par 36 feels very cramped and unnecessarily difficult at a ridiculous slope of 142 from the 3247 yard Black Tees.

 The opening hole is a bit of a warm-up hole as the shortest par 4 on the course at just 346 yards.
 Playing as a slight dogleg left, this hole features a straightaway teeshot to a wide fairway lined by mounds of fescue on either side.
 A bunkerless green is hidden behind the left mound until you’re about 100 yards out.
-The greens at Skyway offer tremendous variety and memorability and the 1st is no different, running back-to-front with tight slopes surrounding the front and a drop-off on the left.
+The greens at Skyway offer tremendous variety and memorability and the 1st is no different, running front-to-back as a Biarritz with tight slopes surrounding the front and a drop-off on the left.

 Skyway has an interesting layout with an equal number of par threes, fours, and fives and the par threes are by far the strongest collection.
 The par 3 2nd is the longest one-shotter at a stout 200 yards uphill.
 This is arguably the signature hole at Skyway with the Pulaski Skyway beautifully framing this teeshot.
-Three bunkers guard down the right side but this green is more notable for its tightly mown surroundings and false front.
+Three bunkers guard down the right side but this back-to-front sloped green is more notable for its tightly mown surroundings and false front.
 A par here is an excellent score.

 It’s unbelievable that Grossman and Case fit three par fives on such a small property, and truthfully they shouldn’t have because there simply wasn’t enough space.
 The par 5 3rd is a great example of this.
-Although the shortest three-shotter at 517 yards, this is the number 1 handicap hole due its tight nature.
+Although the shortest three-shotter at 517 yards, this is the number 1 handicap hole due to its tight nature.
 The teeshot here is semi-blind and tight, with mounds of fescue on either side and a bunker on the right at 260 yards.
 This lay-up area is extremely narrow and slopes hard left-to-right towards a waste area.
 For those hoping to reach the green in two, this elevated green juts out behind the waste area with two bunkers to the left.
 A ridge running down the middle of the green brings three-putt into play from the wrong side.

 At just 130 yards, the 4th is the shortest hole at Skyway and offers a brief reprieve from some tough holes.
 This par 3 demands precision with a shallow, left-to-right sloping green guarded by bunkers left, long, and short.
 There’s an additional waste bunker and fescue short, but these are more visual hazards than actual ones.